The Great Commission: Suggestion or command?

 What if?

-If the ratio in North Africa of Christian workers to the total population was applied to the U.S. and Canada, those two countries would have about 185 full-time Christian workers living in them.
+If the ratio of Christian workers to the total population in North Africa was applied to the U.S. and Canada, those two countries would have only 185 full-time Christian workers.
 Alas, there would be only about seven Christian churches in those two countries, a tremendous difference from the more than 50,000 churches now existing in those two countries.

 Can we really grasp what the church situation in the U.S. and Canada would look like if the worker-to-need ratio existing in the countries of North Africa was applied to the US and Canada?
 Here's a graphic to help us visualize that scenario: